 NIEBUHR, Carsten.
-Lüdingworth, Holstein 17.3.1733 — Meldorf, Holstein 26.4.1815.
+Lüdingworth near Cuxhaven 17.3.1733 — Meldorf, Holstein 26.4.1815.
 German Traveller and Engineer in Danish Service.
-Son of a farmer, had little education, but studied privately mathematics, surveying, and Arabic.
-Selected by Michaëlis he became the geographer of the ill-fated Arabia Felix Expedition sent by the Danish crown (Frederick V).
+Son of Barthold N. (d.
+1749), a free farmer, and Caecilie von Duhn.
+Father’s death interrupted school, but studied privately mathematics, surveying, and Arabic, then at Göttingen.
+Selected by J. D. Michaëlis he became the geographer of the ill-fated Arabia Felix Expedition sent by the Danish crown (Frederick V).
 The expedition started in January 1761 going to Egypt (November 1761 to September 1762) and then to Yemen, but its members died one by one in various illnesses (thus e.g. the orientalist von Haven and the botanist P. Forsskål in Yemen).
 Only three left Mocca and sailed to Bombay in August-September 1763.
 The painter Baurenfeind died on board and the physician Cramer in Bombay in February 1764.
 As the only survivor Niebuhr came via Surat and Masqat to Bushir in February 1765, spent in March three weeks at Persepolis drawing ruins and inscriptions, and then continued via Basra–Baghdad–Mosul–Alep– Cyprus–Palaestina–Damascus–Anatolia–Constantinople, and arrived at Copenhagen in November 1767.
-For a while he lived in Copenhagen publishing his travel account, later back in Germany.
-He was married and the historian and Prussian diplomat Barthold Georg N. (1776–1831) was his son.
+For a while he lived in Copenhagen publishing his travel account, later civil servant (Landschreiber) in Danish Holstein.
+He married 1773 Christiane Sophie Blumenberg, one daughter and one son, the historian and Prussian diplomat Barthold Georg N. (1776–1831)..